Z-Spring/Douban-Movie250/README.md

 > use go native package html to achieve this.

+🎁 you can also read [DoubanTOP](https://github.com/Z-Spring/DoubanTOP) which achieves the same feature but use goquery.

 Douban top movies from 1 to 25.

 | Id | Title | Rate | Info | Quote |